Looking for a complete and up-to-date list of all Facebook interests you can target with ads?

 They only make them available through the FB Marketing API so software developers can build value-adding software around them - for functions that Facebook does not include in their own platform.

-I've created a free training to show you how you can use this API (with a smart hack for non-developers) to reveal hidden interests related to any of the categories you’ll find in the Facebook interests list below.
+free PDF to show you how you can use this API (with a smart hack for non-developers) to reveal hidden interests related to any of the categories you’ll find in the Facebook interests list below.

 Facebook constantly makes changes and improvements to the ad platform.

 Also to the list of Facebook interests you can target at any given moment.

 So first, I’ll list the tree-structure of Facebook interest targeting categories - so you can use these as a reference and as input for the final section of this article in which I’ll show you how to reveal the interests within these Facebook interest categories using Facebook’s Marketing API (without needing to hire a developer)

 This is the up-to-date Facebook ads interests list:

 Click the blue button below to download the complete Facebook categories list:

 It explains the exact step-by-step method to use the Facebook Marketing API as a non-developer - to reveal 1000's of interests that are not shown in Facebook Ads Manager.